Garden yellow loosestrife

 Roots: Long rhizomes creep along the soil surface.

-Similar species: There are a number of native wetland plants in the same family as garden yellow loosestrife that also have yellow flowers (L. quadrifolia, terrestris, ciliata and lanceolata).
+Similar species: There are several native wetland plants in the same family as garden yellow loosestrife with yellow flowers (L. quadrifolia, terrestris, ciliata and lanceolata).
 Many of these do not have dots on the underside of the leaves.
 Garden yellow loosestrife is similar to its well-known invasive cousin, purple loosestrife (Lythrum salicaria), with different colored flowers and can invade similar habitats.

 - Cover infestations with black landscape fabric for a minimum of one entire growing season.